AF-1/lms-dynamicplaylists/README.md

 ![Min.
 LMS Version](https://img.shields.io/badge/dynamic/xml?url=https%3A%2F%2Fraw.githubusercontent.com%2FAF-1%2Fsobras%2Fmain%2Frepos%2Flms%2Fpublic.xml&query=%2F%2F*%5Blocal-name()%3D'plugin'%20and%20%40name%3D'DynamicPlaylists4'%5D%2F%40minTarget&prefix=v&label=Min.%20LMS%20Version%20Required&color=darkgreen)<br>

 This plugin lets you play continuous music mixes based on selection criteria defined in so-called <i>dynamic playlists</i> (smart playlists).<br>
 *Dynamic Playlists* will keep adding small batches of tracks in random order to your current playlist (complete albums can be added in album order).
-It comes with a collection of built-in, ready-to-use dynamic playlists to get you started.
+It comes with a collection of built-in, ready-to-use dynamic playlists to get you started.<br>
 Since the <i>built-in</i> dynamic playlists cannot cover all possible use cases, you'll probably want to create a dynamic playlist that's tailored to your very specific needs at some point using [**Dynamic Playlist Creator**](https://github.com/AF-1/#-dynamic-playlist-creator) or a file with SQLite statements (see [FAQ](#faq)).<br>
 Some features are not enabled by default.
 <br><br>
 [⬅️ **Back to the list of all plugins**](https://github.com/AF-1/)